Durga Puja London 2025: Top 16 Pandals & Celebration Guide

-Durga Puja is the biggest festival for Bengalis, held for five days.
-In London, few Durga pujas are now more than 30 years old.
-Durga Puja in Kolkata is the hub of this festival, but London Durga Puja is equally famous.
+Durga Puja is the biggest five-day festival for Bengalis.
+Few Durga pujas in London are older than 30 years.
+North and South Kolkata are the hubs of this festival, but the London Durga Puja is equally famous.

-Every year, many Bengali communities of London celebrate this occasion with joy and in a traditional way.
+Every year, many Bengali communities in London celebrate this occasion with joy and in a traditional way.

 UNESCO for the Intangible Cultural Heritage